evinjaff/FESOV-randomizer/readme.md

 # Fire Emblem Echoes: Shadows of Valentia Randomizer
 Current Version: 1.3 (Shut up Tobin Edition)

+# I am not maintaining this project anymore, but I may come back to this later.
+I've really gotten into Wii Homebrew recently and have been focused on playing around with that.

 ## 1.3 Updates:

 - Crushed some more bugs and made some efficiency fixes!